The Impact Learning Cycle: Building a Culture of Practical Growth in Busy Teams

 2. Ensure regularity but keep the rhythm light

-Consistency builds momentum, but it shouldn't become a burden.
+Consistency builds momentum, but it shouldn’t become a burden.
 Stick to a predictable rhythm that integrates into normal team operations without adding pressure.
-Protect the time, keep it brief, make sure it does not turn into another unproductive or unimpactful exercise and gently steer it back on track when attention shifts away from the goal.
+Protect the time, keep it brief and make sure it does not turn into another unproductive or unimpactful exercise.
+Gently steer it back on track when attention shifts away from the goal.
 It should feel like a moment of clarity, not another task.

 3. Coach for implementation: support peer-to-peer follow-up on shared practices